14th November 2017

 Nash buys in pre-made branded pouches that are non-product specific and have a blank area on the back for printing ingredient lists, bar codes, date codes and batch codes.
 Nash prints labels with the product name and code in-house on a desktop printer and applies them to the pouches, before passing the pouches through the RF Pouch to print back-of-pack information, bar codes, date codes and batch codes.

 Each week, the coder runs off around 8,000 pouches, ranging in size from 200g up to 5kg.
-These are fed into the coding system in batches of 100 and within just a couple of minutes, each pack in the batch is accurately and clearly printed.
+These are fed in batches of 100 and within just a couple of minutes, each pack in the batch is accurately printed.

 The efficiency and variable printing capabilities of the RF Pouch also supports Nash’s latest venture - extending its offering to include personalised pack and contract manufacturing services.